matdenkas/Automated-QC-and-Data-Cleaning-DA-term-project/readme.md

 # Running Project
-Install dependencies from requirements.txt
+Install dependencies from requirements.txt.
-You probably want a virtual environment to install the dependencies into (venv) If you plan to use the visualization function make sure you execute with the -i flag `python3 -i ./main.py`
+You probably want a virtual environment to install the dependencies into (venv).
+If you plan to use the visualization function make sure you execute with the -i flag `python3 -i ./main.py`.